© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ogle moated site, medieval village and open field system is a scheduled monument protected by Historic England under reference 1017737.
 View the official record →

-Ogle moated site, medieval village and open field system is a scheduled ancient monument in Northumberland comprising the earthwork remains of a medieval settlement and its associated agricultural landscape.
+Ogle moated site, medieval village and open field system is a scheduled ancient monument located in Northumberland that represents a significant surviving example of medieval settlement hierarchy and land use patterns.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017737.

 Ogle moated site, medieval village and open field system is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017737.